 As creative and media industries, we invest in professional content for distribution to the public.
 We select, refine, and develop what promises to be relevant for the largest possible or most clearly defined audience.
 We are the book deal, the recording contract, the film role or the talk show invitation, bringing diversity of content to citizens around the world.

 We are innovators, finding the best way to reach our audience in any given market.
 We look for a return on investment, be it through direct payment, subscription or advertising.
 A good return on investment attracts more capital, and thus industries are strengthened and more jobs created.
-The income from the hit is re-invested in the unsigned band, the talent show hopeful or the unpublished author.
+The income from the hit is re-invested in the unsigned band, the aspiring artist or the unpublished author.
 Jobs in the creative and media industries sustain local culture, require high levels of skill, and contribute directly to the Knowledge Society.
 They are jobs that help to shape the future.

-3 Freedom comes with responsibility
+2 Freedom comes with responsibility

 As media companies and publishers, we are accustomed to taking responsibility for the professional content we offer to a worldwide audience.
 We comply with a multitude of laws and regulations, not only general media regulation, but specific rules such as those on financial reporting as well as the panoply of general laws on privacy, defamation, incitement, obscenity, intellectual property, competition, advertising and taxation.